kyma-incubator/examples/ory-hydra/scenarios/client-credentials/README.md

 ## Prerequisites

-- Kyma instance with the `ory` chart installed.
+- Kyma instance with the `ory` component installed.
 - cURL

->**NOTE** The ory chart is already present in Kyma repository, to install it with Kyma you need to add it to components list.
-Follow [this guide](https://kyma-project.io/docs/root/kyma/#installation-custom-component-installation-add-a-component) for further instructions.
 ## Installation

 This section demonstrates how to set up an Oauth2 client with given scopes.